schemathesis/schemathesis/docs/service.rst

 You also have better failure description and an ability to replay failures from the UI:

 .. image:: https://raw.githubusercontent.com/schemathesis/schemathesis/master/img/service_issue_detail.png

+You can use Schemathesis.io test runners instead of CLI.
+They have more checks & better data generation than Open Source Schemathesis.

 .. important::